SendiAp/Remaining/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## How does a dyslexic poet write?
+Inverse.